JavierEMendez/nasdaq-predictive-model/README.md

 ## How this is useful for you

 There are a variety of ways you can trade with this knowledge, the two most common being:
- 1. Momentum Trading (short-term)
+ 1. Momentum Trading (short-term): Day-by-day trading of stocks in the NASDAQ Composite.
+This is useful for day-traders who are trying to ride waves or identify trends quickly.
+Anyone looking to beat the market in the short-term can use this model to generate a list of tickers to keep on eye on for the following trading day.
- 2. Options Trading (Momentum, short-term or long-term).
+ 2. Options Trading (Momentum, short-term or long-term): Quick gains with much higher risk.
+This is useful for momentum trading stock options intra-day.

 ## Resources